-Five-year crash data between the years 2016-2020 were analyzed along the South Virginia Street corridor and included over 1,000 crash reports that resulted in Equivalent Property Damage (EPD).
-As shown in Figure 1.11, crashes along South Virginia Street are concentrated at the intersections and areas with higher traffic counts.
+Five-year crash data between the years 2016-2020 were analyzed along the South Virginia Street corridor and included over 1,000 crash reports that resulted in Equivalent Property Damage Only (EPDO).
+EPDO is a range of severity based on the equivalent cost of a crash in terms of property damage only, not including injury.
+As shown in Figure 1.11, crashes along South Virginia Street are concentrated at the major intersections.
 The map below, Figure 1.12, shows recorded pedestrian crashes including vehicle vs. pedestrian and vehicle vs. bicyclist.
 The data shows these concentrations are mostly occurring between existing signalized intersections and in areas that allow full movement with high-speed limits and six lanes of traffic.
 More importantly, these areas are also located in areas where multimodal infrastructure, including sidewalks and bike lanes are limited or do not exist.